ccmolik/aprsweb/README.md

 This will output `aprsweb` as an ARMv6 Linux binary, and `aprsweb-native` as whatever architecture/OS you're compiling on now.

-# Running

-Specify your direwolf/agwpe server as `-l` and which port Direwolf is running on as `-p`.

 # Development
 When hacking locally, run `bindata` with debug mode enabled so you can